dycons/compose/README.md

       ```
    4. Run `docker-compose build rems` from the `compose` directory to build the dockerfile, which will package the jar you just built.
 2. **Migrate and seed REMS**:
-   1. Run `./init/migrate.sh -s rems` to prepare the database and migrate the required tables.
+   1. Run `./init/migrate.sh rems` to prepare the database and migrate the required tables.
    2. (Optional) Run `docker-compose run --rm -e CMD="test-data" rems` to populate REMS with test data.
    3. REMS should now be ready for use.
 3. Boot up the researcher keycloak instance by running `docker-compose up rp-keycloak`